Gallery-of-Kaeon/Kaeon-FUSION/README.md

 <h2 align="center">What is Kaeon FUSION?</h2>

 _This part is a bit technical.
-It's ok to skip past it._
+If you're new to programming, we've put together a beginner's resource which you can find [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/X%20-%20Kaeon%20FUSION%20for%20Beginners/README.md)._

 Kaeon FUSION (pronounced "KAI-on") is an interpreted programming language designed to be the successor to [LISP](https://en.wikipedia.org/wiki/Lisp_(programming_language)).